Lingwa de planeta: Possessive forms

 The suffix -ney is used to form adjectives from nouns.
 Therefore, it is also possible to form longer possessive pronouns with the base form and the suffix -ney: mi-ney, yu-ney, etc.

 Verbs

 Verb roots never change in Lidepla.
 Verbs belong to one of two types:

 Tense are formed by particles, or by suffixes.

 Vocabulary

-Most Lidepla vocabulary is made up of international words of Latin origin.
+Lidepla sources its vocabulary from major world languages, including among its officially declared source languages Arabic, Mandarin, English, French, German, Hindi, Persian, Portuguese, Russian, and Spanish, though words are also taken from a variety of other world languages from Turkish to Estonian.
 The most frequent words, though, are of English, Russian, Chinese, Arabic and Hindi origin.
 There are not definite endings for different parts of speech, so nearly any word can be easily incorporated.
-The words are adapted to Lidepla phonology and do not preserve original orthography – the pronunciation is preserved in first hand, not the spelling.
+The words are adapted to Lidepla phonology and do not preserve original orthography – preserving pronunciation is prioritized over spelling.

 As of 2014, the Lidepla vocabulary had about 4,000 entries, meaning about 10,000 individual words, with an increasing number.
 For a word to be incorporated, the following principles are taken into account: